 Especially when a reel holds a small quantity of components, you will want to know whether there is enough for the batch at hand.
 And a mini-reel holds a small quantity almost by definition.

 The most accurate estimate is when using a Reel Quantity Calculator.
 For this calculator, set the hub diameter to 50, and the “material thickness” to 0 (zero).
-You can accurately measure the “roll width” (the R-value in the calculator) with calipers through the slit with the scale and you need to measure the thickness of the tape with calipers as well.
+You can accurately measure the “roll width” (the R-value in the calculator) with calipers through the slot with the scale and you need to measure the thickness of the tape with calipers as well.
 Note that the estimate is only accurate if the tape is tightly wound on the reel.